Pennsylvania Child Support Law

 In most cases, child support obligations in Pennsylvania are calculated using a formula, the Basic Child Support Schedule in the Support Guidelines.
 The Guidelines are promulgated by the state and adjusted every two years to reflect cost of living increases and other financial circumstances.
 While these adjustments are often relatively small, they may be significant in times of inflation or recession.
 The Guidelines are found in the Pennsylvania Rules of Civil Procedure, 1910-16-1 et seq.
 It is important to note that a court may deviate from the Guidelines in certain situations, which are discussed below.

 The Guidelines do not apply in certain situations, i.e., high monthly net income situations (exceeding $30,000/month) and child support obligations for more than 6 children.
+Read more about the Pennsylvania child support guidelines.

 Whether you are seeking child support for the first time or seeking to modify an existing child support order, our Montgomery County, PA family law firm will guide you through the process with skill, energy, and compassion.
 Our law firm also accepts child support matters in Bucks, Chester, and Philadelphia counties.
 Learn more about firm founder Inna Materese.